the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 If so far nothing else has worked the next thing to attempt would be a Driver re-installation, see how to do so at [SideQuests Driver Re-installation tutorial](https://www.reddit.com/r/sidequest/comments/dsebyq/cant_connect_to_sidequest_tried_everything_ive/)

+### Force connect With CMD

+`If your on mac then click the wrench icon in the top right and click "open adb folder" - then drag these commands into a terminal window`
+Type
+`cd %appdata%\SideQuest\platform-tools\`
+Click enter Then
+`adb devices`
+Click enter

+You should see:
+List of devices attached
+`Example1SOTGDHHSD93  device`

+If you see
+`Example1SOTGDHHSD93  unauthorized`
+put on your headset now you should see the message to allow usb debugging - click always allow.

+if you see
+`1SOTGDHHSD93  offline`
+Then type
+`adb kill-server`
+ and then use the `adb devices` command again.

+if you see
+`Cannot connect to daemon`
+Then open up task manager and kill the adb.exe process - taskkill /f /im adb.exe

 Failing the above  all of the above (Windows only) Try Installing the ADB folder manually
 ----

-This is only for windows, Also make sure to only do it if no other options available work and if you are still having issues with ADB try the below
+These are only for windows, Also make sure to only do it if no other options available work and if you are still having issues with ADB try the below

 ----
 Install the below Folder